-- Who comes near to listen to Jesus?
+- Who came to listen to lesus?

-- Why do the Pharisees and Scribes have a problem with Jesus?
+- What do the Pharisees and Scribes say about Jesus?

-- Why does lesus welcome sinners?

-- What stories does lesus tell?
+- What stories or parables does Jesus tell?

-- What do the stories teach about God?
+- What do the parables teach about God?

 Scripture Background

 Provide 2-3 minutes of background information on the readings.